Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - Dinput SDL support is missing for lazyness reasons.

-- In the userpatches folder, you'll find two patches I decided against merging in the master patch for proton-tkg.
+- In the userpatches folder, you'll find three patches I decided against merging in the master patch for proton-tkg.
 You can put them in wine-tkg-git userpatches dir if you want to use them.
 They might not apply cleanly on older wine bases.

 - Proton-tkg builds will get installed in `~/.steam/root/compatibilitytools.d` directory.
 If you want to uninstall a build, just delete its folder there and restart Steam. **MAKE SURE NO STEAM GAME IS CURRENTLY SET TO USE THAT SPECIFIC VERSION BEFORE DELETION**